 Every day begins with the cabin coming together to prepare for the day.
 Campers work together to clean their cabin and pack their day packs before heading to the dining hall for a hot, tasty breakfast.

 After breakfast, all of our campers gather in the amphitheater by the lake for songs, skits, and daily announcements.

-This is a “free choice” period that allows campers time to improve skills in that activities that interest them most, whether it’s mountain biking in the Enchanted Forest, playing tennis, paddling a SUP, or creating masterpieces in arts and crafts!
+This is a “free choice” period that allows campers time to improve skills in activities that interest them most, whether it’s mountain biking in the Enchanted Forest, playing tennis, paddling a SUP, or creating masterpieces in arts and crafts!

 In a high-energy environment, it’s necessary to schedule a little down time so that campers can unwind, take a nap, make a friendship bracelet, write home, read, or just relax in a hammock.